This post may contain affiliate links. Please see my disclosure policy for details.

 These stone circles are thought to date all the way back to 1500 BC!
 It blows my mind that they are still standing there today.

-Here’s a complete guide to the Hurlers Stone Circles including the famous legend, history and how to visit on Bodmin Moor.
+Here’s a complete guide to the Hurlers Stone Circles including the famous legend, history, and how to visit them on Bodmin Moor.

 What are the Hurlers Stone Circles?

 The Hurlers Stone Circles are a set of three standing stone circles that lie on Bodmin Moor.

 The reason why these are quite unique in England is that not only are the three circles arranged so close together but they also have been arranged in a perfect circle.

 Whereas many stone circles in England were vandalised and their stones were stolen over time.
 These stone circles are almost complete.

 Studies have revealed that the Hurlers stone circles were an early ceremonial site that was used for funerals.

 The circles also line up with other ancient sites in the area like Rillaton Barrow (a burial site) and other ancient cairns.

 This is thought to have been important to the early people that used them for rituals.

 Cornwall, especially Bodmin Moor, has a lot of legends surrounding their ancient sites.